 - Complete the application for admission online at www.cfnc.org - Submit an official transcript of high school graduation with a diploma or a high school diploma equivalency certificate to Student Services.
 Transcripts should be sealed and forwarded to the Admissions Office directly from the institution attended or by the applicant.
 A supplementary transcript of the final semester's work should be submitted by the school after high school graduation.
-Applicants with a high school diploma equivalency certificate must submit a copy of the test scores in lieu of a transcript.

-Submit official transcripts of all work completed at other postsecondary institutions to Student Services if transfer credit is desired.
+Applicants with a high school diploma equivalency certificate must submit a copy of the test scores in lieu of a transcript. - Submit official transcripts of all work completed at other postsecondary institutions to Student Services if transfer credit is desired.
 All official documents, such as transcripts from other colleges, become the property of R-CCC and cannot be returned or reissued.
-Faxed copies are not considered official transcripts. that will allow them to take gateway courses.
+Faxed copies are not considered official transcripts. - Take Placement Assessment, if required.
+"Reinforced Instruction for Student Excellence (RISE) is a statewide initiative to improve the completion rate of gateway level English and Mathematics courses.
+Starting in the Fall of 2020, students began placing students according to the RISE multiple measures criteria.
+The placement criteria will utilize multiple guidelines in the past ten years including, but not limited to, SAT, ACT, General Education Development (GED), High School Equivalency Test (HiSET) and RISE placement tests.
+Students entering a North Carolina community college can also be placed by unweighted high school gpa regardless of the timeframe of high school graduation.